nkcr/parallella-computing/simple-epiphany/data-from-host-to-eCore/README.md

-This example uses a shared buffer to send data to every eCores, or uses local eCores' memory to send data to single eCores.
+This example uses local eCores' memory to send data to single eCores.

 to run :
 `./build.sh && ./main.elf`